MatthewWu5/m5-news/README.md

  - Requirements
  - 1.Only display what you want to see,
  - 2.Sort the news by user comments' count,
- - 3.Add comments with different team's fans hahahahahahaha,你们皇马曼联球迷不是吊吗，就是要引战！哈哈哈哈哈
+ - 3.Add comments with different team's fans hahahahahahaha
- - 4.Use python to find out the history,吹过的牛逼放过的狠话都给我找出来
+ - 4.Use python to find out the history

  # So does weibo have some api?
- - if exist, write a web app, you can see what you want, only正能量or负能量, block those fucking, SB star, i do not want to see any star in my weibo, fuck you
+ - if exist, write a web app, you can see what you want, only positive or negative, block those fucking, SB star
  - I have found some nodeapi and a vue project about weibo in github, so maybe i can make it.